iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Replicating the results on novel datasets which exhibit different properties is an important step in verifying the effectiveness of any new method.
-This is why, instead of reproducing all results from the original publication, we decided to perform replication on 2 (3?) new data sets: the ISIC2018 image classification and the (describe extended NLG task). (and describe object detection as well if we include it) ISIC 2018 Medical Imaging dataset
+This is why, instead of reproducing all results from the original publication, we decided to perform replication on 2 new data sets: the ISIC2018 image classification and and extended version of the Natural Language Generation task.

+#### 4.5.1 ISIC 2018 Medical Imaging dataset

 Image classification using widely used benchmarks like ImageNet and CIFAR provides a helpful understanding of the performance of the methodologies, as it places the result within the context of the multitude of other methods that have been tested on the same datasets.
 However these images have a natural orientation, so making models trained on them